Parents, who have suffered the pain, the anguish of losing a child deals with this torment constantly.

 We talked to several of main legislators on ideal and they love possibility.
 They were making political problem for passing of Jessica’s Law.
 Our solution came known by many of state legislators.
 We place a time limit before we enact.
 A 180 turn happen not long after this got out.
 Stands made by legislators and us helped Jessica’s Law get passed.
 Many of us had tears of joy after taking 3 years get this law passed.
 Sadly these types of situations occur many a time in our local, state and national legislation.

 Monday, July 28, 2008, a ceremonial took place at Gastonia North Carolina Courthouse which North Carolina Governor Mike Easley signed HB 933 into law.
 We were all pleased that this was finally happening.

 Since 2005, our organization has assisted thirteen other states obtaining versions Jessica’s Law.
 We have assisted with over one thousand cases, where a victimized or assaulted child needed help.
 We are part of a larger network of organizations that aids Missing and Exploited children.
 This network consists of child advocates, media, law enforcement and national organizations make this possible.
 In 2009, we changed the name to “Jessica’s Law Now .”

 Jessica’s Law Now, is proactive not reactive, in helping families deal with these issues fraught from cases like these.
 We continually helped steer victimized families and children towards counseling and healing.
 Jessica’s Law Now network works in coöperation and support many organizations, groups, individuals comes harsher laws for sexual predators or offenders.
-We fight for harsher laws to make a difference for the welfare of our children.
+We fight for harsher laws for the welfare of our children.
 Many of our states have too many loopholes still in their laws comes to predators and offenders.
 We strive for a positive difference comes these situations.